smithy-lang/smithy-dafny/TestModels/SimpleTypes/SimpleEnum/README.md

 make transpile_net
 ```

 3. Generate the executable in the .NET.

-This does *not* work; we would need to debug either the Smithy model or the Dotnet code generator to generate the enum values for this to work.
+This does *not* work; we would need to debug either the Smithy model or the Dotnet code generator for this to work.
 ```
 make test_net
 ```